Skip to content

 If path present: Shift/copy children of node c to be merged with existing "a/d/c" children

-If path present: Behaves like overriding
+If path present: Behaves like overriding/merge_attribute

 merge_leaves "a/b/c" "a/d/c" If path not present: Shift/copy leaves of node c to be children of node d